 For this and for several other reasons, the use of these grading systems has been abandoned in favor of a symptom-based, "multi-faceted approach to concussion management that emphasizes the use of objective assessment tools aimed at capturing the spectrum of clinical signs and symptoms, cognitive dysfunction and physical deficits,"10 and a symptom-limited, graduated exercise protocol leading to a return to play.5,6,8

-Nowadays, when making decisions to return an athlete back to play after he or she has recovered from a sport-related concusion, doctors consider each case individually, taking all factors into consideration in helping to determine the amount of time an athlete is asked to remain symptom free before returning to contact, with recent international consensus statements5,6,8 (although prolonged LOC and anterograde amnesia are still considered red flags for concussion and factors that may modify concussion management).
+Nowadays, when making decisions to return an athlete back to play after he or she has recovered from a sport-related concusion, doctors consider each case individually, taking all factors into consideration in helping to determine the amount of time an athlete is asked to remain symptom free before returning to contact, although prolonged LOC and anterograde amnesia are still considered red flags for concussion and factors that may modify concussion management) under recent international consensus statements.5,6,8

 The universal trend (including, as of March 2013, the American Academy of Neurology9) has thus been strongly against alllowing athletes to return to the same game or practice no matter how quickly their symptoms appear to clear, and in favor of a conservative and gradual return of an athlete to sports only when symptoms have cleared not only at rest but with exertion and their neurocognitive function and balance have returned to its pre-injury baseline, and any academic accomodations for the concussed athlete have been discontinued.
 The no same-day-return-to-play rule is now reflected in laws enacted in 48 of the 50 states and the District of Columbia.